Post Migraine Symptoms: What Happens After an Attack

 A drop in serotonin triggers the release of neuropeptides, which in turn causes the nerves and blood vessels in the brain to become over excited and reactive.

-This means you might feel the results of these changes before the pain phase part of the migraine sets in (migraine aura) and continue to feel them after the worst of the migraine has passed.
+This means you might feel the results of these changes before the pain phase part of the migraine begins (migraine aura) and continue to feel them after the worst of the migraine has passed.

 That's common.
 Sadly.